-Two projects that I've enjoyed filming include a short video that explores the bike polo scene in Seattle and the story of Seattle muralist Ryan Henry Ward, known as Henry.
+Projects that I've enjoyed filming include a short profile of a Bellevue-area fitness franchise owner, an exploration of the bike polo scene in Seattle and the story of Seattle muralist Ryan Henry Ward, known as Henry.

 The following two interviews highlight different perspectives on one of my favorite topics, community-building.